A User-driven Design Framework for Robotaxi: METHOD

 Prior to the formal data collection, we conducted four pilot interviews to assess the clarity of the interview questions and the overall interview duration.
 Based on feedback from pilot participants, we made minor adjustments to improve interview flow and removed redundant questions that elicited overlapping responses.
 By the fourth pilot interview, no participants reported confusion or offered further suggestions.
 As these revisions were minor and primarily aimed at improving clarity, data from the pilot interviews were included in the final analysis, consistent with common qualitative research practice with minimal protocol changes \cite{haney2021s}.

-With participants’ permission, all interviews were audio-recorded and subsequently transcribed using Feishu Minutes, an automated tool that converts audio recordings into searchable and interactive text \cite{feishu}.
-Upon completion of each interview, participants were thanked for their time and provided with a compensation of 50 yuan (US\$6.9).\footnote{This amount was set to exceed the local hourly minimum wage in the province of each participant’s city.}
+With participants’ consent, all interviews were audio-recorded and subsequently transcribed using Feishu Minutes\cite{feishu}.
+Upon completion of each interview, participants were compensated for their time with 50 yuan (US\$6.9).\footnote{This amount was set to exceed the local hourly minimum wage in the province of each participant’s city.}